ZJLiu001/starter-hugo-academic/content/authors/admin/_index.md

 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->

-I am currently pursuing a Master degree at the Northwestern Polytechnical University supervised by Prof. Zhongjie Meng.
-Previously,
+I am currently pursuing a Master degree at Northwestern Polytechnical University supervised by Prof. Zhongjie Meng.
+Previously, I got my bachelor's degree in Computer Science from Xidian University in 2021.

-My research focuses on .
+My research focuses on automatic control of aircraft with constrained actuators.

 Reach out to me: liuzongjie AT mail.nwpu.edu.cn